What to Include in a Portfolio: Your Ultimate Guide

 How many projects should I include in my portfolio?

-How do I create a portfolio if I don't have much professional experience?
+How do I make my portfolio stand out if I don't have much experience?

-Is it better to have an online or physical portfolio?
+Is it better to have a physical or digital portfolio?

-Should I include client testimonials or recommendations in my portfolio?
+Should I include unfinished projects in my portfolio?

 Who should use what to include in a portfolio?

-Anyone seeking employment, freelance clients, or professional recognition in a creative, technical, or project-based field should meticulously consider what to include in a portfolio.
-This includes designers, writers, developers, photographers, marketers, architects, artists, strategists, and many more.
-It's a crucial tool for visually demonstrating capabilities and impact.
+Anyone seeking employment, freelance clients, or academic admissions in creative, technical, or project-based fields should meticulously consider what to include in a portfolio.
+This includes designers, developers, writers, marketers, photographers, architects, artists, and many other professionals who need to visually or practically demonstrate their skills and expertise.

 How often should I update my portfolio?